mmdemirbas/git_forget_paths/README.md

 Copy `sample-params.sh` as `params.sh` and change per your needs:

 - `source_url_or_path`: Location of the source Git repository.
   This can be a URL of a remote Git repository or a path of a local Git repository path.
+- `source_branch`: Interested remote branch.
+No other branch will be fetched from the remote.
+Equivalent local branch will be created or updated unless it is `master`.
+In the case of master, always a new branch with a name including current date-time will be created such as `master-2018-06-25T07-23-35`.
 - `target_path`: Path of a non-existant directory to clone the repository into it.
-Note that `${target_path}.tmp` will be created and used for temporary files, and `${target_path}.bak` will be created and used to backup current state of the repository before modifications.
+Note that also `${target_path}.tmp` will be created and used for temporary files, and `${target_path}.bak` will be created and used to backup current state of the repository before update.
-- `top_level_paths_to_keep`: An array of top-level files and/or directories to keep.
+- `top_level_paths_to_keep`: An array of top-level files and/or
+  directories to keep.
 You can specify only top-level file/dir names here, not paths!
 CAUTION!
 All of the other versioned top-level directories and files will be removed.
-- `relative_paths_to_delete`: An array of relative paths to delete among the remaining files (`top_level_paths_to_keep`).
+- `relative_paths_to_delete`: An array of relative paths to delete among the remaining files (namely `$top_level_paths_to_keep`).
   You can specify deeper relative paths like `x/y/z` here.
 - `tags_to_delete`: An array of patterns that match agains the git tags to be deleted.

-## Run script for the first time
+## Run the script

 After preparing your `params.sh` file, you can run the script like this: